 What is the Outlook for Uveitis?

 Severe forms of uveitis may require long-term treatment.
 Serious disease is more likely to lead to vision loss or even blindness.
-If you have conditions that place you at risk for uveitis, regular eye exams are necessary.
+Regular eye exams are necessary if you have conditions that place you at risk for uveitis.

-Speak with your eye health provider any time you have red eyes, inflammation, or eye pain.
+Speak with your eye health provider if you have red eyes, inflammation, or eye pain.

 In this article